 Vite, allons, commençons l’affaire.
 Ce matin je n’ai rien à faire. »

 « Estons tous deux en cour je vous fais un procès.

 Nous aurons un procès

 Car oui oui ce matin je n’ai rien je m’ennuie. »

 Berman, once again, translates his poems very literally, without making it rhyme.

 Fury dit à une souris,

 « Allons tous au tribunal : je vais vous poursuivre.

 Car vraiment ce matin je n’ai rien à faire. »

-These are only a few examples of how challenging it is to translate a fantasy book, especially one written 151 years ago stuffed with made-up words, wit and poems – it’s almost impossible to take everything into account.
+These are only a few examples of how challenging it is to translate a fantasy book, especially one written over 150 years ago stuffed with made-up words, wit and poems – it’s almost impossible to take everything into account.
 It’s clear that there is never just one way to translate something, and, especially when it comes to literature, the actual linguistic exchange is only a small part of translation.